Abyssinian slaty flycatcher

 The Abyssinian slaty flycatcher (Melaenornis chocolatinus), also known as Abyssinian flycatcher, Abyssinian black flycatcher or Abyssinian chocolate flycatcher, is a species of bird in the family Muscicapidae, the Old World flycatchers.
 It is often placed in the genus Dioptrornis.
 It is native to Africa, where it occurs in Eritrea and Ethiopia.

 Description

-The Abyssinian slaty flycatcher is a rather dingy, nondescript grey brown bird which normally perches with the typical vertical posture of an Old World flycatcher.
+The Abyssinian slaty flycatcher is a rather dingy, undistinguished grey brown bird which normally perches with the typical vertical posture of an Old World flycatcher.
 It has a yellow eye set in a plain brownish face, the upperparts are dark sooty brown and the underparts are buff brown.
 It measures 15–16 cm in length and weights 20–25 g.

 Voice

 It makes various "tseep" calls and has a harsh chiiering alarm call.

 Distribution and subspecies

 There are two currently recognised subspecies of Abyssinian slaty flycatcher and they are listed below with their distributions: